AI-Native Transformation Framework

 Intent engineering — Defined objective hierarchy, tradeoff rules, and escalation conditions.
 See the execution standards.

 Specification engineering — Every non-trivial task has a complete written specification built from five primitives.
-See the execution standards and the Specification Engineering Guide for practical examples.
+See the execution standards and the Specification Guide for practical examples.

 Specification — A document defining a problem precisely enough for an agent to solve it autonomously.
-See the execution standards and the Specification Engineering Guide.
+See the execution standards and the Specification Guide.

 Self-contained problem statements — Problem stated with enough context to be solvable without additional information.
 See the execution standards.